Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### GP3S

-You can link your COROS to GP3S using the relevant [page](https://www.gps-speedsurfing.com/mygps.aspx?mnu=mydevices).
+You can link your COROS account to [GP3S](https://www.gps-speedsurfing.com/) using the "[My Devices](https://www.gps-speedsurfing.com/mygps.aspx?mnu=mydevices)" page.

 Dashboard -> My Items -> My Devices

 ![gp3s-devices](img/gp3s-devices.png)

-Select the COROS option under (re-)Connect a device.
+Select the COROS option under (re-)Connect a device which will then walk you through the process, probably requiring your registered COROS username and password.

 ![gp3s-coros](img/gp3s-coros.png)

-Once the process has been completed your speedsurfing sessions will automatically be uploaded to GP3S, allowing you to easily post to any one of the sites.
+Once the connection process has been completed your speedsurfing sessions will automatically be uploaded to GP3S, allowing you to quickly post to any of the GP3S sites.

-What happens is the FIT file for each session is processed by GP3S and some obvious spikes will be removed.
+What actually happens is the FIT files for your sessions are processed by GP3S, whereby obvious spikes are removed.
 Some spikes (especially Sony ones) can slip through the filters.

 ### Hoolan + Waterspeed

 Hoolan and Waterspeed are popular apps with Apple watch users.
-Hoolan and Waterspeed can also be linked to Garmin Connect accounts, ensuring that watersport activities are automatically uploaded to their platforms.
+Hoolan and Waterspeed can both be linked to your Garmin Connect account, ensuring that watersport activities are automatically uploaded to their platforms.

-This capability doesn't exist for COROS watches right now, but maybe it will be available in the future.
+This capability doesn't exist for COROS watches right now, but maybe might become available in the future.
 I'm not privy to any information saying that this will ever happen, just saying that it is theoretically possible!

 ### Strava + Relive

 You can link your COROS account to Strava and Relive, but I feel obliged to provide a warning.
-Strava does NOT know how to process the speed data recorded by your watch and cannot be trusted to be accurate.
+Strava does NOT know how to process the speed data recorded by your COROS watch (or any watch tbh) and can lead to fictitious speeds.

-If you want to get techie, it does not process the Doppler-derived speeds of your GPS watch and is therefore prone to spikes.
-Some will be small (e.g. just a few knots), and some will be large (e.g. tens of knots).
+If you want to get techie, Strava does not process the Doppler-derived speeds from the GPS / GNSS chipset and therefore prone to spikes.
+These spikes may be small (e.g. just a few knots), or large (e.g. tens of knots).

-Strava is fine as an activity diary, recording where you sailed and how far but you should completely disregard and high speeds being reported.
-No, you can't just eyeball the data and remove the obvious spikes yourself...
+Strava is fine as an activity diary, recording where you sailed and how far, but you should completely disregard and high speeds being reported.
+No, you can't just eyeball the data and remove obvious spikes yourself...